 Now that you have found your perfect center gemstone, why not add exciting sides stones to complement it?
 This design style is most frequently referred to as a trilogy engagement ring.

 Baguettes diamonds are a perfect way to add lustre to your ring design.
 The word “baguette” is a French word for a long, narrow loaf of bread.
 These rectangular step-cuts typically have 14 facets and large, open tables with unbeveled corners.
 They can either be straight where the length of the corners are the same or they can be tapered where one corner is shorter.
 Always used as an accent stone, they became popular during the Art Deco (1920s-30s) era due to their geometric shape and lustrous lean facets.

 Half moon diamonds are cut straight on one side and curved on the other side; they are essentially an oval diamond cut in half.
 Originally the shape was developed as a step-cut in the 1920s but evolved into a brilliant cut through market conditions.
-They are usually always sold as pairs to complement a center gemstone with a straight edge like emerald, princess and cushion cuts.
+They are usually always sold as pairs to complement a centre gemstone with a straight edge like emerald, princess and cushion cuts.
 However, they are perfectly paired with ovals.